 A lot of the news coverage of distracted driving focuses on cellphones.
 And for good reason; distracted driving has become much more common since almost everyone started carrying phones.
 But practically since the automobile was invented, drivers have gotten into accidents because they failed to focus on the road.
+We’re attorneys for automobile accident victims.

 Other forms of distracted driving